ugent-cros/cros-core/README.md

 /opt/cros/universal/stage/bin/cros-core -Dhttp.port=9000 -DapplyEvolutions.default=true </dev/null >play.out 2>&1 &
 ~~~

 nginx can be used as a reverse proxy in combination with the frontend.
-For more information, please check #TODO
+For more information, [please checkout the frontend documentation](https://github.com/ugent-cros/cros-admin/blob/master/README.md).